 My teaching philosophy when it comes to science is to make topics as hands-on and engaging as possible.
-When Otter was younger I invested in TONS of science kits and have always kept a closet stocked with hundreds of different science related items (as well as a bookshelf stuffed full of colorful books on all types of science topics).
+When my kids were younger I invested in TONS of science kits and have always kept a closet stocked with hundreds of different science related items (as well as a bookshelf stuffed full of colorful books on all types of science topics).

-I still endeavour to make science something like the dessert of our day.
-Yes, science is harder now, but after working years on building a strong foundation, Otter finds many of the topics we are studying for highschool more like an in depth review of things he’s covered years before.
+I still endeavor to make science something like the dessert of our day.
+Yes, science is harder now, but after working years on building a strong foundation, Otter finds many of the topics we are studying for high school more like an in depth review of things he’s covered years before.
 He loves science and I feel like my approach was a big part of kindling that.